-This property accepts the list of validations available in the class path.
+This property accepts a list of validation classes available in the class path.
+Use the fully qualified class name.
 They will be applied in sequence as defined.
+You will find included KTB validations in the package 'com.purbon.kafka.topology.validation'.

-''' topology.validations.0=topology.CamelCaseNameFormatValidation topology.validations.1=topic.PartitionNumberValidation '''
+''' topology.validations.0=com.purbon.kafka.topology.validation.topology.